 Portsmouth Marital Agreements Lawyers

 A marital agreement addresses each spouse’s rights and responsibilities within a marriage.
 An agreement you enter in before a marriage is called a prenuptial agreement and an agreement executed after marriage is called a postnuptial agreement.
-AtKozak, Davis & Renninger, P.C., we understand the importance of protecting your rights and interests before, during, and after marriage.
+AtKozak & Davis, P.C., we understand the importance of protecting your rights and interests before, during, and after marriage.
 While a marital agreement may seem like a big decision, it can also protect both you and your spouse in the event of incapacitation, death, or divorce.

 If you need assistance establishing or modifying a marital agreement, contact our office online.